algolia/instantsearch/packages/instantsearch-specs/content/widgets/hierarchical-menu.md

     description: the button used to display more categories
   - name: .ais-HierarchicalMenu-showMore--disabled
     description: the disabled button used to display more categories
-  - name: .ais-HierarchicalMenu-footer
-    description: the footer of the widget (optional)
 ---